Kyle01/Better-Billboard/readme.md

 9. Start the flask server with `flask --debug run`
 10. Server will be running on http://127.0.0.1:5000

-To do
+## Frontend
+1. Ensure node installed with `$ node --version`.
+The project supports node 20.10.0
-1. spin up the frontend
+2. Install the frontend with `$ npm i`
-2. tidy it up
+3. Start up the server with `$ pnpm dev`
+4. Frontend server will be up and running on http://localhost:3000/